puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 quest.)

 Your Puppet master keeps a copy of the Puppet codebase you've created to define the desired state for systems in your infrastructure.
-This Puppet code is made up of resource declarations like the ones you saw in the previous quest as well as structural elements like classes to help organize related sets of resources and language features such as conditionals that determine which resources are applied and how their parameters are set depending on the values of the system facts the agent includes in its request.
+This Puppet code is primarily made up of resource declarations like the ones you saw in the previous quest.
+While your Puppet code's final purpose is to define resources, it also includes some language features such as variables, classes, and conditionals that can give you control over which resources you want on a system and how their parameters are set.
 The master parses this code to create a **catalog**.
-The catalog is the final list of resource declarations that define the desired state for an Agent node.
+The catalog is the final list of system resources that define the desired state for an Agent node.

 The Puppet master sends this catalog back to the Puppet agent, which then uses